What the experts say

 These data indicate that carbohydrate supplementation attenuates perceived exertion during prolonged intermittent exercise and recovery.

 A review study investigated the precise effect of plyometric training (PT) on vertical jump height in healthy individuals.
-Statistical analysis of randomised and non-randomised controlled trials that evaluated the effect of PT on four typical vertical jump height tests were carried out: squat jump (SJ); countermovement jump (CMJ); countermovement jump with the arm swing (CMJA); and drop jump (DJ).
+Statistical analysis of randomised and non-randomised controlled trials that evaluated the impact of PT on four typical vertical jump height tests was carried out: squat jump (SJ); countermovement jump (CMJ); countermovement jumps with the arm swing (CMJA); and drop jump (DJ).
 Published data on changes in jump height for the plyometric and control groups were evaluated separately for each type of jump.
 A total of 26 studies yielding 13 data points for SJ, 19 for CMJ, 14 for CMJA and 7 for DJ met the initial inclusion criteria.
 The pooled estimate of the effect of PT on vertical jump height was 4.7%, 8.7%, 7.5% and 4.7% for the SJ, CMJ, CMJA and DJ, respectively.
-PT provides a statistically significant and practically relevant improvement in vertical jump height.
-These results justify the application of PT for the purpose of development of vertical jump performance in healthy individuals.
+PT provides a statistically significant and relevant improvement in vertical jump height.
+These results justify the application of PT for the development of vertical jump performance in healthy individuals.

 The effects of different preparation procedures (warm-up (WU), pre-cooling (PC), control (C)) on endurance performance in the heat were investigated.